Fraud, Waste, and Abuse

-- Review your monthly Scott & White Health Plan Explanation of Benefits (EOB) and ensure that you received all services stated on the document.
-The EOB is a listing of medications that you received, the co-payment that you paid and the amount that was billed to your insurance for the previous month.
+- Review your monthly Scott & White Health Plan Explanation of Benefits (EOB) and ensure that you received all services stated on the document

-- Don't ever give out your Medicare Health Insurance Claim Number (on your Medicare card) except to your physician or other Medicare provider.
+- Don't ever give out your health insurance identification card except to your physician or other providers.

 If you find a suspicious charge on your EOB or MSN, call your provider first.
 It could be a simple error that can be easily corrected.
-If you still suspect fraud after speaking with them, you can contact the Scott & White Health Plan Hotline or contact the Office of the Inspector General Hotline.
-The hotlines offer a confidential means of reporting information.
+If you still suspect fraud after speaking with them, you can contact the Scott & White Health Plan Ethics line or contact the Compliance Officer directly.
+The hotline offer a confidential means of reporting information.